VRTogether/privacy-policy/index.md

 ## Information We Collect

-We collect information in three ways: information you provide to us directly, information collected automatically while you play, and information provided to us by the distribution or identity platform on which you are running the Games.
+We collect information in four ways: information you provide to us directly, information collected automatically by analytics while you play, information provided to us by the distribution or identity platform on which you are running the Games, and information collected by in-game features such as voice communication and screen capture.

 ### Information You Provide

 We collect personally identifiable information that you voluntarily submit to us, including but not limited to your name, email address, mailing address, and phone number, when you create an account, fill out a form, contact us by email, sign up for our newsletter, or use other services, features, or resources within the Games or on our website.

-### Information Collected Automatically
+### Information Collected Automatically by Analytics

-When you play a VRTogether Game, we use an analytics engine to collect information about your hardware, the manner in which you play, the levels and content you have completed, the time at which you play, your IP address, and similar gameplay metrics.
-This information is collected and processed in aggregate, anonymized form and is not used to identify you personally.
+When you play a VRTogether Game, we use **Unity Gaming Services Analytics**, operated by Unity Technologies, to collect information about your hardware (device model and operating system), the manner in which you play, the levels and content you have completed, the time at which you play, your IP address (used by Unity to derive your country and then discarded), and similar gameplay metrics.
+Unity Gaming Services Analytics assigns a persistent Unity Player ID that allows us to recognize returning sessions in aggregate.
+We use this information in aggregated, anonymized form to understand how Players use the Games as a group; we do not use it to identify you personally.

+Where required by applicable law (including the GDPR in the European Economic Area, the United Kingdom, and Switzerland), we request your consent before initiating analytics data collection and provide an in-Game setting to withdraw that consent at any time.
+Withdrawing consent stops further data collection and, on request, triggers deletion of previously collected data associated with your installation.

 ### Data Collected via Distribution and Identity Platforms

 When you play a VRTogether Game, we may receive certain data from the platform on which you obtained or are running the Game — for example, the Meta Horizon Platform, Steam, or another distribution or identity platform.
 The specific data depends on the platform but typically includes:

-- A persistent **platform user identifier** (such as a Meta-issued user ID, a Steam ID, or an equivalent identifier from another platform) that allows us to recognize you across sessions;
+- A persistent **platform user identifier** (such as a Meta-issued App-Scoped User ID, a Steam ID, or an equivalent identifier from another platform) that allows us to recognize you across sessions;
 - Where the platform provides one and you have consented, your **platform display name**;
 - A **one-time authentication token, ticket, or proof** issued by the platform and used solely to verify with that platform that the account presented at sign-in is valid.